turn-a-round/Arduino-Charlieplexing/README.md

     W  3 -> 1 2 4 5
     S  4 -> 1 2 3 5
        5 -> 1 2 3 4

+Copy the Arduino-Charlieplexing folder inside libraries to your own arduino-ide>libraries folder to use this library.